When you Step Away From a Life You Had Planned

 This same path potentially brings a dog.
 Then a family.
 The 2.5 kids.
 The path is stable and secure and laid out for you.
 For the most part.
 If you walk it.
 If you want it.
 Follow the path.
 Work hard, raise your kids, buy a house, save for retirement, send them to college and launch them on their own paths.
 Work some more.
 Retire.
 Happy.
 Fulfilled.
 Knowing you followed the path.
 It is what you were supposed to do.
 It’s what you are supposed to do.

 Aren’t you?
-As a middle-class American, it’s the standard path package on offer.
+As a middle-class white American, it’s the standard path package on offer.
 Didn’t you get the brochure?
 Don’t worry, there is room for upgrading or places to cut costs.
 Opt for the cat instead of the dog.
 Move into a ranch in coastal California.
 Buy a brick brownstone in back bay Boston.
 Or pick from a plethora of value-priced McMansions in suburban Plano, Texas.
 The where truly less important than the ticking of boxes on the plan.
 House.
 Check.
 Dog.
 Check.
 Kids.
 Check.
 The basic path options all similar.
 But follow the path.
 This is what you are sold.
 And this is what you chose.

 So what happens when you walk off the path?
 Don’t follow the rules.
 Change the course.
 For a minute all hell breaks loose.
 Choices are questioned.
 You’re doing what?
 The proverbial path erased.
 Evaporates.
 Dissipates.
 Or perhaps, put on pause.
 Moving your family around the world is a little bit like this.
 What the hell happened to my path?
 You look for it.
 Scramble for it even.
 Clamber for it.